 “Delighted,” I said.

-At the end of the next dance, a Cajun-style waltz, Alex kissed my hand and returned me to the table where I had been sitting.
+At the end of the next dance, a Cajun-style waltz, my new dance partner kissed my hand and returned me to the table where I had been sitting.

 “May I call you some time,” he asked.
 I nodded.
 He handed me a business card.